ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="6498"></a>
 #### Trace Flag: 6498
 Function: 	Enables more than one large query compilation to gain access to the big gateway when there is sufficient memory available.
+This trace flag can be used to keep memory usage for the compilation of incoming queries under control, avoiding compilation waits for concurrent large queries.
 It is based on the 80 percentage of SQL Server Target Memory, and it allows for one large query compilation per 25 gigabytes (GB) of memory.<br />
 **Note: Beginning with SQL Server 2014 SP2 and SQL Server 2016 this behavior is controlled by the engine and trace flag 6498 has no effect.**<br />
 Link: https://support.microsoft.com/help/3024815<br />